priyankak1212/webhook-nodejs/README.md

 Calculator.js: a node.js Demonstration Project
 ==============================================
-An example of node.js project, including tests with mocha, that behaves like a pocket calculator.
+An example node.js project, including tests with mocha, that behaves like a pocket calculator.

 The project contains a simple node.js application that exposes REST APIs